 The Sales Manager (The Leader)

-Because a large portion of sales manager responsibility lies in monitoring team success, they should be rewarded for their team's performance.
+Because a large portion of sales manager responsibility lies in monitoring team success, they’ll likely have a higher base pay (salary) than the rest of your team.
+Their variable incentives should focus on rewarding them for their team's performance.

 Moving Forward with Your Sales Team